 During English lessons Year 4 have continued to expand their repertoire of different grammatical elements thinking carefully about to apply them in a range of different contexts.
 We have developed their use of ‘words to express time’ as well as thinking about how give variety to their sentences by using different conjunctions to link clauses.
 We try to encourage children to use prepositions to give extra detail to their writing and have also thought about how fronted adverbials also help us to begin a sentence to describe an action being performed.

-Our focus then moved to Non Chronological report writing where the children carefully organised information in their reading about Solids, liquids and Gases into paragraphs with headings and subheadings.
+Our focus then moves to Non Chronological report writing where the children carefully organised information in their reading about Solids, liquids and Gases into paragraphs with headings and subheadings.
 They thought about the language and style needed in report writing, how to categorise information and how to make the information seem appealing to the reader.

 The focus this term has been on Place Value and Addition and Subtraction building on learning from Year 3 whilst also working with 4 digit numbers.
 We have represented numbers in numerous ways using Part whole diagrams, Place Value charts, numerals, words and through concrete manipulatives.
 The children have been able to partition 4 digit numbers and represent numbers differently by changing the values of numbers in a column.
 We found there are many ways of making up a number as long as we are able to have a good grasp of what each number or picture represents depending on what column it lies in.
 We were then able add 4 and subtract 4 digit numbers using an exchange and then recording the algorithm in the form of a column methods.
 It was important the children were able to understand the process of exchanging using concrete manipulatives and pictorial diagrams.
 As always we are able to engage and challenge the children by showing them different ways of recording similar type questions.
 Problem solving and developing reasoning has also been a focus for the children as they look to apply their learning in numerous contexts and use their Mathematical vocabulary and language to explain their thought processes steps and development of an answer.